kuugu/learn/fullstack.md

     - IP address - 4 byte to address a connected node on the internet
     - Port - to address an app within a node
 - Order of byte:
-    - Little Endian came up as a good idea because it was faster to do addition on 8bit processors
+    - Little Endian vs Big Endian (Network Byte Order)
-    - data within a byte remains same
+    - data within a byte remains same, but the order differs
+    - there are performance differences, ex: casting int to short is faster with little endian
-    - Little Endian vs Big Endian, communicating devices must no in what order the other reads data
+    - communicating devices must no in what order the other reads data
     - systems call are there to take care of this (htons, htonl, ntohs, ntohl)
+    - TCP/IP uses big endian while transporting packets

 #### MERN Fullstack Development
 - MongoDB - as the database application for the app